Is retinol right for me and my skincare routine?

-Retinol is known as the “holy grail” ingredient for great skin.
-It’s proven to help soften fine lines, improve skin texture, treat acne, reduce pigmentation, and prevents collagen breakdown.
-Retinol is also one of those ingredients people don’t quite understand.
-Here’s what you need to know about retinol:
+Retinol is known as a “holy grail” ingredient and one of the best products to use to improve the look of fine lines and wrinkles.
+It’s proven to help the signs of aging, improve skin texture, treat acne, reduce pigmentation, and prevents collagen breakdown, but it’s also one of those ingredients people don’t quite understand.
+So, what is retinol and should you use retinol in your skincare routine?
+Here’s what you need to know:

 There are different types of retinoids